smafira-bf3r/smafira-st/index.md

 ## Important dates

-- Dec/24-Jan/25: release of the test data
+- Release of the test data: Dec/2024-Jan/2025
-- Dealine for submissions of annotations
+- Submissions of annotations: End of February, 2025
 - Direct paper submission deadline: March 1, 2025 (To be confirmed)
 - Pre-reviewed ARR commitment deadline: March 25, 2025 (To be confirmed)
 - Notification of acceptance: April 3, 2025 (To be confirmed)